Harry B. Whittington: Professional career

 Having no keen interest in joining the war or returning to England, Whittington accepted a job offered by the American Baptist Mission Society of New York City to work in a Christian-run Judson College (which was a part, and later forerunner of, the University of Rangoon) in Burma.
 With his newly wedded wife, he headed for Rangoon in August 1940.
-His teaching job was cut short by the aftermath of the battle of Pearl Harbour in December 1941, as the college was forced to close.
+His teaching job was cut short by the aftermath of the battle of Pearl Harbor in December 1941, as the college was forced to close.

 With his wife, he volunteered to work in a medical unit headquartered in China.
 While staying in Chengdu on their mission in January 1942, he was invited to a teaching faculty at Ginling Women's College.
 The college was one of the refugee colleges from east China affiliated with West China Union University, and was supported by the American Baptist Mission.
 By the end of the war in 1945, he had become Professor.
 In August, an invitation arrived from the University of Birmingham to join as a lecturer (which was initiated by Wills).
 He arrived in Birmingham in October just in time to start his course.

 He immediately set to work on trilobites particularly from North America.
 He had taken a research student Frank H. T. Rhodes (who later became the ninth President of Cornell University).
 In 1949 he received another invitation, this time from Harvard University, to succeed Preston E. Cloud, to hold the posts of Associate Professor in the Department of Geology, and Curator of Invertebrate Paleontology in the Museum of Comparative Zoology.

 After 17 years of serving in America, in 1966 he received yet another invitation from the University of Cambridge, to become the Woodwardian Professor of Geology, which is by far the oldest chair in geology in Britain.
 In the Autumn he was in Cambridge, with a joint appointment as Professorial Fellow in Sidney Sussex College.
 In 1983, at age 67, he retired from his posts.